Ancient Greece's most famous oracle: The Oracle of Delphi

 The Oracle of Delphi was the most famous oracle in ancient Greece and played a significant role in the religious and political life of the ancient Greeks.

-Its prophecies were sought after by leaders from all over Greece, and its influence extended beyond the religious sphere.
+Its prophecies were sought by leaders from all over Greece, and its influence extended beyond religion.